 Dual Curve

-The simultaneous depreciation of AI models (distribution shift, competitive erosion) and appreciation of knowledge assets (data moats, verifier learning, institutional rubrics).
+The simultaneous depreciation of AI models (distribution shift, competitive erosion) and appreciation of knowledge assets (verifiers, labeled corpora, institutional rubrics) - where the appreciating side gets better through operating use, not in spite of it.
 The net rate determines whether an automation is a wasting asset or a compounder.

 Why It Exists

 Physical capital allocation assumes depreciation.
-Knowledge capital allocation has both curves.
+Knowledge capital allocation has both curves running at once - and the appreciating side is structurally unusual because it ratchets up with use rather than down.
 Invest in the appreciating side (verifiers, data) not the depreciating side (models).

 Rosetta Stone